awaemmanuel/exstreamly_cheap/README.md

 Observe that the first merchant returned is the highest selling merchant in that class.
 Also a result attributed to proper clustering and secondary indexes in cassandra

 ## 10. Slides
-Please find the project slides hosted on slideshare.
+Please find the [project slides](http://www.slideshare.net/EmmanuelAwa/exstreamlycheap-final-slides) here hosted on slideshare.

+For questions and concerns please email me at awaemmanuel1@gmail.com